 Bill J. New, the original founder of Firebird Raceway, had deep roots in hot rodding and drag racing in Idaho dating back to the early 1950s.
 He was an original member of the car club known as the Bootleggers in Boise.
 The club helped to orchestrate, organize, and approve drag racing contests on Gowen Field Road, just south of the Boise Airport.
 These temporary events were staged between two hot rods or race cars with the approval of the city officials and the police department as a way to diminish high speed racing contests on city streets and highways.
 These events attracted the attention of the National Hot Rod Association in 1954.
-Based on their interest in the Bootleggers organized races in Boise, the NHRA sent Field Director, Bud Coons "to enlist public support in the elimination of illegal hot-rod activities and obtaining an adequate drag racing strip."
+Based on their interest in the Bootleggers organized races in Boise, the NHRA sent Field Director, Bud Coons to finding a satisfactory drag racing strip.